Organ procurement: Procedures

-If consent is obtained from the potential donor or the potential donor's survivors, the next step is to perform a match between the source (donor) and the target (recipient) to reduce rejection of the organ by the recipient's immune system.
-In the United States, the match between human donors and recipients is coordinated by groups like United Network for Organ Sharing.
+After consent and clinical donor evaluation, donor-recipient matching (based on blood type, tissue typing, size, medical urgency and geography) is coordinated in the United States via the Organ Procurement and Transplantation Network (OPTN), operated under contract by UNOS.
+The OPTN maintains the national matching algorithms and allocation policy documents.

-Co-ordination between teams working on different organs is often necessary in case of multiple-organ procurement.
+Coordination between teams working on different organs is often necessary in case of multiple-organ procurement.
+For trauma patients, successful procurement requires extensive collaboration between trauma teams and organ procurement organizations to ensure viable organs amid physiological instability.
 Multiple-organ procurement models are also developed from slaughtered pigs to reduce the use of laboratory animals.

-The quality of the organ then is certified.
-If the heart stopped beating for too long then the organ becomes unusable and cannot be used for transplant.
+The quality of the organ is then certified.
+If the heart stopped beating for too long, the organ becomes unusable and cannot be used for transplant.